 1) Choose a piece that’s upholstered with something stain-resistant like Revolution Fabrics, which is 100% Olefin fiber.
 We love this option because unlike other fabrics that rely on a chemical coating to be stain-resistant, Revolution Fabrics are chemical and PFC-free.
 Olefin fiber even won its creators a Nobel Prize for being inherently antimicrobial and stain/fade-resistant on its own.
 Most spills wipe off of it with just water!
 We could honestly go on and on, so if you’re interested in Revolution Fabrics, you can watch these demonstration videos.
 We also carry furniture upholstered in this fabric in our Home Stores.

 2) If you’re dealing with standard fabrics such as cotton or polyester, try using a small, portable carpet cleaner to get tough stains off of areas like the armrests.
 First you spray the diluted cleaning solution and then the machine uses suction to lift off the stain.
 When you’re done cleaning, just dump out the dirty water chamber (it’s basically like a smaller version of the RugDoctor).
+If you don’t have a carpet cleaner, you can take a look at the Vacuumshop to see which would be the best option for you.

 3) Putting lots of pillows with removable, washable covers on your white sofa is advisable.
 They can take the brunt of the wear and tear, and are more easily switched out.
 The same goes for placing a throw blanket over the sofa if you’re about to have company.
 Some people may be hesitant to sit on your white furniture for fear of messing it up, so in these cases, it’s better to just put their minds at ease.
 Choose a blanket that’s machine washable.